MandyHole/getdriveing/README.md

 <h3 id="code"> Code</h3>

 React Bootstrap: To complement custom css for layout, navigation, forms, buttons, etc.

 React: To build the User Interface

 Django: To build the database

-Inspiration for the project, in particular with using Django Rest Frameworks and React: Code Institute https://www.w3schools.com/howto/howto_css_animate_buttons.asp https://cssgradient.io/: to get the blue gradient used in headers https://www.positronx.io/react-material-ui-star-rating-component-example-tutorial/: star rating https://stackoverflow.com/questions/46820682/how-do-i-reload-a-page-with-react-router: force pages to reload when updated https://www.kindacode.com/article/react-router-dom-scroll-to-top-on-route-change/?utm_content=cmp-true: force pages to go to start of pages
+Inspiration for the project, in particular with using Django Rest Frameworks and React, and support for when things didn't work as expected: Code Institute

+https://www.w3schools.com/howto/howto_css_animate_buttons.asp

+https://cssgradient.io/: to get the blue gradient used in headers

+https://www.positronx.io/react-material-ui-star-rating-component-example-tutorial/: star rating

+https://stackoverflow.com/questions/46820682/how-do-i-reload-a-page-with-react-router: force pages to reload when updated

+https://www.kindacode.com/article/react-router-dom-scroll-to-top-on-route-change/?utm_content=cmp-true: force pages to go to start of pages